In the U.S. prevention option include: folic acid, penicillin or infection protection with antibiotics, vaccinations, and blood transfusions.

 Children with sickle cell disease continue to receive penicillin or other antibiotics today because of this study.
 This was a significant study, changing the course of sickle cell disease in the United States.
 Prior to the penicillin study, newborn screening was not common.
 This study was used as evidence that newborn screening for sickle cell would save lives by identifying infants who should begin taking penicillin by two months of age.

-CURRENT DRUG THERAPIES FOR SCD
+CURRENT TREATMENT OPTION FOR SCD

 There are an estimated 100,000 persons living with sickle cell disease in the U.S. and millions worldwide, according to the Center for Disease Control (CDC).
 It is unfortunate that there are so few treatments that have been approved to treat the long list of symptoms sickle cell disease causes.